IT2901-Group-2/FLASH/README.md

 ### Tests

-FLASH includes a comprehensive test suite and a mix of testing strategies across its packages to ensure reliability and correctness across all components.
+FLASH includes a comprehensive test suite and a mix of testing strategies across its packages to ensure reliability and correctness across all parts of the application.

 #### Test Overview